Axiom Geomatics logo

 Applications in Construction and Renovations

-Plot plans become part of the process when entering into a new construction or renovation project, helping contractors and architects understand and plan the property layout and ensuring that new structures fit within the allowable boundaries and adhere to local building codes.
-You might be positioning a new garage, for example, or expanding an existing home - either way, a well-prepared plot plan eliminates guesswork and hopefully prevents costly errors.
+Plot plans become part of the process when starting a new construction or renovation project, helping contractors and architects understand and plan the property layout and ensuring that new structures fit within the allowable boundaries and adhere to local building codes.
+You might be positioning a new garage, for example, or expanding an existing home - either way, a well-prepared plot plan eliminates guesswork and can prevent costly errors.

 Permit Applications

 Obtaining permits for construction or land modifications often requires a detailed plot plan.
-Municipal authorities rely on this document to verify that the proposed work aligns with zoning laws and does not encroach on restricted areas, such as utility easements or setback requirements.
-A plot plan is, therefore, a prerequisite for smooth and timely permit approvals.
+Municipal authorities rely on this document to verify that the proposed work aligns with zoning laws and does not encroach on restricted areas, such as utility right-of-ways or setback requirements.
+A plot plan is a prerequisite for smooth and timely permit approvals.

 Resolving Property Line Disputes

 Boundary disputes between neighbours can be contentious, expensive, and deeply frustrating.
-We do not suggest that plot plans be used to resolve property line disputes - this is better done through a property line stakeout to show the actual property line on the ground marked with nails or stakes.
+We do not suggest that plot plans be used to resolve property line disputes - this is better done through a property line stakeout to show the actual property line on the ground marked with nails or stakes or a RPR.

 Compliance with Zoning Laws